Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Setup

+} \AB{which is therefore parameterized by the 2 angles $(\phi_p, \phi_v)$. } \MB{Thus, the NHIM $\NHIMcn$ is foliated by a family of $2$-dimensional invariant tori.
+By comparison, the NHIM $\NHIMc$ corresponding to the full Hamiltonian $H$ contains a KAM family of $2$-dimensional invariant tori, with gaps between the tori that are exponentially small in the action (see [41] for quantitative estimates).
+The existence of the NHIM for the full Hamiltonian has been rigorously proven for the planar RTBP in~\cite{CapinskiRoldan12}. }

-Each of these objects $W^c(L_1)$, $\NHIM_c$, $T_{\bar{J}}$, have associated stable and unstable (or asymptotic) invariant manifolds of one more dimension than the object itself.
-The truncated normal form provides a very accurate approximation to the local asymptotic manifolds in a neighborhood of $L_1$.
+\MB{Each of the objects $\NHIMn$, $\NHIMcn$, $T^{N} _{\bar{J}_v}$, have associated stable and unstable (or asymptotic) manifolds of one more dimension than the object itself.
+The truncated Birkhoff normal form provides an accurate approximation of the local asymptotic manifolds in a neighborhood of $L_1$.
+In particular, the $4$-dimensional local stable and unstable manifolds of $\NHIMcn$ are given by